Our Mission

 About RHDC

 In 1961 City Council established the City's first historic preservation committee.
-The Raleigh Historic Districts Commission (RHDC) is the successor organization to that committee.
+The Raleigh Historic Development Commission (RHDC) is the successor organization to that committee.
 Over the years, many citizens in service have collaborated with the City to preserve Raleigh's history and character by:

 • Contributing to statewide and national historic preservation policy [A-S-P Associates v.
 City of Raleigh, 298 N.C.
 207, 258 S.E.2d 444 (1979)]